Lee Mellor

-Lee Mellor (born August 4, 1982 in Chester, England) is an Anglo-Canadian author, scholar, criminologist and songwriter.
+Lee Mellor (born August 4, 1982, in Chester, England) is an Anglo-Canadian author, scholar, criminologist and songwriter.

 Education

-Mellor attended Bowmanville High School and then earned a Bachelor of Arts degree in history and Doctorate of Philosophy in the interdisciplinary study of homicide and sex crime from Concordia University, in 2009 and 2019, respectively.
+Mellor attended Bowmanville High School and then earned a Bachelor of Arts degree in history and a Doctorate of Philosophy in the interdisciplinary study of homicide and sex crime from Concordia University, in 2009 and 2019, respectively.

 Criminology

 Mellor's first book, Cold North Killers: Canadian Serial Murder, was released on March 3, 2012, by Dundurn Press.
-The true crime work documents and analyzes the phenomenon of serial homicide in Canada, providing over 60 cases as examples.
+The true crime work documents and analyzes the phenomenon of serial homicide in Canada, providing mre than 60 cases as examples.
 He researched 75 serial homicides but did not include them all because of limited space in the book.

-A second volume on Canadian multicide, Rampage: Canadian Mass Murder and Spree Killing, was released on March 9, 2013.
+A second volume on Canadian multicide, entitled Rampage: Canadian Mass Murder and Spree Killing, was released on March 9, 2013.

-In academia, Mellor co-edited the textbook Homicide: A Forensic Psychology Casebook (2016) with Joan Swart for which he also penned the Introduction along with chapters on homicidal paraphilia, necrophilia, sexual sadism, and psychopathy.
+In academia, Mellor co-edited with Joan Swart the textbook Homicide: A Forensic Psychology Casebook (2016), for which he also penned the Introduction along with chapters on homicidal paraphilia, necrophilia, sexual sadism, and psychopathy.

-In 2017, Mellor co-authored The Crime Book volume with American crime writers Shanna Hogan, Rebecca Morris, Cathy Scott, and British author Michael Kerrigan, with a foreword for the U.S. edition by Scott and the U.K. edition by author Peter James.
+In 2017, Mellor co-authored The Crime Book volume with American crime writers Shanna Hogan, Rebecca Morris, Cathy Scott, and British author Michael Kerrigan, with a foreword for the U.S. edition by Scott and for the U.K. edition by author Peter James.
 It was released in April 2017 in the U.K. and May 2017 in the U.S. by Dorling Kindersley (Penguin Random House).

-He is also the primary editor of Understanding Necrophilia: A Global Multidisciplinary Approach (2017) with Anil Aggrawal and Eric W. Hickey.
+Mellor is also the primary editor of Understanding Necrophilia: A Global Multidisciplinary Approach (2017) with Anil Aggrawal and Eric W. Hickey.
 His chapters "Wider Shades of Pale" and "Mincing Words" examine flaws in the current definition of necrophilia and argue for an expansion of the concept to include acts of sexually motivated post-mortem mutilation, posing, and "trophy-taking", as well as certain types of cannibalism and vampirism.
 In "Necrophilia-Spectrum Behavior and the Thematic-Derivative Model of Sexual Progression", Mellor offers a model which charts both normophilic and paraphilic sexual interests, using the case of Armin Meiwes as an example.
 His "Five Allures of Necrophilia" proposes that there are five basic appeals of necrophilia: passivity/inertia, corporeal/sensory, reminiscent/identity, ritual/iconographic, and spiritual/magical.

-Mellor was editor-in-chief of the e-magazine Serial Killer Quarterly to which he regularly contributed articles, along with fellow true crime writers Harold Schechter, Peter Vronsky, Katherine Ramsland, Michael Newton, Cathy Scott, Burl Barer, Carol Anne Davis, and Robert Hoshowsky.
+Mellor was editor-in-chief of the e-magazine Serial Killer Quarterly, to which he regularly contributed articles, along with fellow true-crime writers Harold Schechter, Peter Vronsky, Katherine Ramsland, Michael Newton, Cathy Scott, Burl Barer, Carol Anne Davis, and Robert Hoshowsky.

-In October 2019 Mellor began a six-part lecture series 'Murder in VR' on the topic of homicide in virtual reality.
+In October 2019, Mellor began a six-part lecture series, "Murder in VR", on the topic of homicide in virtual reality.
 The series was hosted on the Sansar social VR platform.